-You can transfer funds between Betterment IRAs and most non-trust taxable accounts by logging in from a web browser and selecting Transfer or rollover > Transfer within Betterment.
+You can transfer funds between Betterment IRAs and most non-trust or non-crypto taxable accounts by logging in from a web browser and selecting Transfer or rollover > Transfer within Betterment.

 Transfers involving IRAs will follow the same timelines and transaction limits as all other transfers at Betterment, and IRAs are always an Individual Investing account.
 You may refer to the Transaction Timelines and Transaction Limits tables for the expected timeline and limits on transfer frequency amounts depending on which taxable account you are transferring to or from.

 Within accounts held at Betterment, we generally only allow transfers involving individual and joint investing accounts if you are listed as married to the account owner.
 Note: This requirement does not apply if you created the joint account and are the primary account owner.
 Confirm spouse details, or, if you are not married, contact us and we can help you with a manual transfer.

 Transfers from Cash Reserve and other cash goals do not require the selling of shares, but please note that Betterment does not offer a cash position in IRA accounts.
 All transfers from Cash Reserve accounts and other cash goals into IRA accounts will result in funds being invested in the market according to the stock and bond allocation that is set for your IRA account.

 Betterment will sell your shares in a way that seeks to minimize taxes for you.
 We sell shares in a way that is intended to generate short-term capital losses, long-term capital losses, long-term capital gains and then lastly, short-term capital gains.
 Losses can generally be used to offset gains.